Nordictrack/BeerBot/README.md

 # BeerBot
 ESP32 Based Dynamic Beer Monitoring

-This is simple.
+This is a simple Temperature monitoring system for a home tap.
+Could be used for more than beer to be honest.
+Datacenter applications are very real here.

 Hardware:
-ESP32
+- ESP32
-SSD1306 OLED Display
+- SSD1306 OLED Display
-DS18B20 Temperature Sensor Kit
+- DS18B20 Temperature Sensor Kit

-Code includes:
+Current code includes:
-WiFi Setup
+- OLED with sensor readings
-OLED with sensor readings
+- WiFi Setup w/ Static IP handling via WebGUI
-Web portal sensor readings with configuration
+- Web portal sensor readings with configuration
-Ability to post to InfluxDB
+- Ability to post to InfluxDB
-Ability to rename all sensors
+- Ability to rename all sensors
-Ability to back-up EEPROM and upload EEPROM
+- Ability to back-up EEPROM and upload EEPROM

-Work in progress
+Work in progress:
-OTA updates
+- OTA updates
-SSL Webpage
+- SSL Webpage
-Proper secrets hashing
+- Proper secrets hashing